-Why doesn’t the Galaxy Nexus appear as a remove disk on a Mac?
+Why doesn’t the Galaxy Nexus appear as a removable disk on a Mac?

 Here are three options for getting files to and from the Galaxy Nexus on a mac: